How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 If you're building it manually, you can start with a simple spreadsheet and actual bank data.
 Here's the process:

-- Start with your current bank balance: Use this as week one's opening balance.
+- Start with your current bank balance as week one's opening balance

-- List expected cash inflows by week: Include credit card settlements (remember these take several days), wholesale collections, and any other receipts.
+- List expected cash inflows by week, including credit card settlements (remember these take several days), wholesale collections, and any other receipts

-- Subtract cash outflows week by week: Cover inventory purchases, payroll every two weeks, rent on the first, and quarterly payments.
+- Subtract cash outflows week by week covering inventory purchases, payroll every two weeks, rent on the first, and quarterly payments

-- Update every Monday morning: Base updates on the prior week's actuals and any new information about upcoming payments or orders.
+- Update every Monday morning based on the prior week's actuals and any new information about upcoming payments or orders

-- Roll forward each week: Drop the completed week and add a new week at the end.
+- Roll forward each week by dropping the completed week and adding a new week at the end

 A specialty food retailer discovered through weekly forecasting that their cash position dropped dangerously low every other week when payroll and rent coincided.
 The forecast gave visibility to adjust inventory ordering timing by just five days, shifting a $35,000 supplier payment from the same week as payroll to the following week.
 That simple timing adjustment eliminated overdraft fees and the stress of wondering whether payments would clear.